MetroModelingServices/integrated_workflow/mce_supply_inputs.md

   ```
 This script exports Emme network link attributes and all OMX matrices (Emme derived).

-**ITHIM**
+**ITHIM:**
-Requires tdist, wdist, and PA walk/bike OMX matrices from demand model.
+Uses tdist, wdist, and PA walk/bike OMX matrices from demand model.

 Run the following command in a Cygwin bash shell

   ```
   mce_ithim.R